Joints & Mobility

 THE 24 BEHAVIORS OF THE RIDDEN HORSE IN PAIN: SHIFTING THE PARADIGM OF HOW WE SEE LAMENESS

-Meanwhile, here's a 2022 video that's truly eye-opening - if you have an unsound or confirmed-lame horse, this may be the best spent 35-minutes of your life to watch.
-Here's the link for you - https://www.youtube.com/watch?v=hrZgtrqbMVI
+Meanwhile, here's a 2022 video that's truly eye-opening - if you have an unsound or confirmed-lame horse, this may be the best spent 35-minutes you spend.
+Here's the link for you - https://www.youtube.com/watch?v=hrZgtrqbMVI YouTube: The 24 Behaviors

-It features Dr Sue Dyson, one of the top Equine Orthopaedic Specialists in the world of equine lameness, helping a really touching real-life case study of a beautiful horse named Galina, and her deeply empathetic owner who absolutely realises that her horse is in pain.
+It features the renowned Dr Sue Dyson, one of the world's top equine orthopaedic specialists, working through a real-life - and very touching - case study with a beautiful horse named Galina, and her deeply empathetic owner, who begins to understand what her horse has been trying to tell her.

 Blog Posts